tembo-io/website/blog/2023-09-21-pgmq-internals/index.md

 So, at this point we know that we can find the source code in two places: `src/` and `core/`.

-If we continue exploring `lib.rs`, we can see that it declares some sql that gets executed when the extension is enabled:
+If we continue exploring `lib.rs`, we can see that a sql file (`sql_src.sql`) is executed when the extension is enabled:

 ```rust
 CREATE TABLE pgmq.meta (